Reading-Borough-Council/GoSearch/README.md

 2020/01/16 Load data from JSON into memory keys(id, title, content)

 ## There are already searches why do I want to use this?
-Cause I made it so it's great and open-source.

-## Rubbish answer, what makes it worthwhile?
 GoSearch can handle millions of requests with relatively low resources and very low latency.

 ## But why?